 The process is the same as for a notarised translation, with the additional step of taking the document to the Foreign, Commonwealth and Development Office for authentication.
 The FCDO will then append an apostille to the notary’s affidavit, giving it equal weight in all foreign jurisdictions that abide by the Hague Convention.

 Examples of documents likely to require legalisation include those supporting an overseas marriage, adoption, visa or job application.

-In some jurisdictions it is possible to become a sworn translator, which is a translator who is registered with, and whose translations are recognised by, the courts of that country.
-Whilst this concept does not exist in the UK, many of our linguists who are based in other jurisdictions do hold sworn translator status, and as such we are able to provide sworn translations on request.
+While this concept does not exist in the UK, many of our linguists who are based in other jurisdictions do hold sworn translator status.
+As such, we are able to provide sworn translations on request.